Bruce Faulconer: Post-Dragon Ball Z work

-In 2004, Faulconer worked on the sound design and surround sound mix for the animated feature film Lady Death: The Movie.
+In 2004, Faulconer worked on the sound design and surround sound mix for the animated feature film Lady Death: The Motion Picture.
 He has scored music for three seasons of Your New House on the Discovery Channel, Your House and Home, To Life on iLife, and Reality of Speed on the Spike and Speed Channel.
 He has also composed for Bass Champs on HDNet and the Outdoor Channel.
 In 2013, Faulconer composed the music for the Tony Zavaleta feature film, The Bystander Theory.

 Since 2020 he has collaborated with children's author Chris Parsons for his children's audiobook series, A Little Spark, a fantasy series featuring a "brave young mouse, a fireless fire-breathing dragon, a freezing world, and an enemy to conquer".
-By the summer of 2021 he had composed 12 songs for the series, which was released on Amazon and iTunes.
+By mid-2021 he had composed 12 songs for the series, which was released on Amazon and iTunes.
 In September 2020 he released the track "Grandma's House".
 In February 2022 it was announced that BLKBX Creative Group had secured a rights deal with Parsons's Zuroam Media to adapt the book series into an animated children's TV series.
 Faulconer has composed a Concerto for Piano and Orchestra, known as "Dragon Amnesty", in which he draws upon fantasy and sci-fi influences.

 He is the President of Faulconer Productions Music Corporation and its CakeMix Recording Studio, and is based in Dallas, Texas.

 Personal life

 Faulconer married Carolyn Cail in Port Isabel, Texas on December 28, 1972.
-He remarried to Lisa Sholtus on May 11, 1996 in Dallas; they have two sons.
+He remarried to Lisa Sholtus on May 11, 1996, in Dallas; they have two sons.